Skip to main content

 Registering in the Amsterdam Area

 You will need to register with your municipality (gemeente) if you plan to live or work in the Netherlands.
 If you are registering for the first time, you will receive your citizen service number (BSN) when you do this.
-You must also register a change of address if you relocate and de-register when you leave the Netherlands.
+You must also register a change of address if you relocate, and de-register when you leave the Netherlands.

 Do I need to register?

-Everyone moving to the Netherlands from abroad must register their address in the Personal Records Database (BRP).
-This also include citizens of the EU, EEA and Switzerland.
-It is very important to be registered at the correct address of residence.
-After registering you receive a Dutch citizen service number (burgerservicenummer BSN).
-You need a BSN to work, open a bank account, take out healthcare insurance or apply for benefits.
+After registering, you receive a Dutch citizen service number (burgerservicenummer, BSN).
+You need a BSN to work, open a bank account, take out health insurance or apply for benefits.
 If you are returning to Amsterdam from abroad, you must re-register or renew your registration.
-Your BSN remains the same.
+Your BSN will remain the same.

 Registering is optional if you will be living in the Netherlands for less than four months, but you must register if you want to obtain a BSN – they are used by everyone in the Netherlands, even those born here.
 There is a special procedure to register for a short stay of less than four months (see more below).
 Children must also be registered.